-Add the following lines to your file:
+Add the following code to this file:

-Save the file.
-But before you execute the script, install the IFTTT app on your device.
-The app is available on the App Store and Google play store.
-After that, you can now execute the script with
+To install the IFTTT app on your Raspberry Pi.
+The app is available on the App Store and Google Play store.
+After the app is installed, execute the script with this command:

 sudo python3 ifttt.py

 If not, check if the API key and the event name are correct.
-And, of course, make sure your RPi is connected to the internet.
+And, of course, make sure your Raspberry Pi is connected to the internet.

 How Webhook Works